Capital Gains Tax (CGT) rates

-No changes to the current rates of CGT have been announced.
+No changes to the current rates of CGT have been announced at Budget 2021.
 This means that the rate remains at 10%, to the extent that any income tax basic rate band is available, and 20% thereafter.
-Higher rates of 18% and 28% apply for certain gains, mainly chargeable gains on residential properties, with the exception of any element that qualifies for Private Residence Relief.
+Higher rates of 18% and 28% apply for certain gains; mainly chargeable gains on residential properties with the exception of any element that qualifies for Private Residence Relief.

-- Business Asset Disposal Relief (BADR).
-This is targeted at directors and employees who own at least 5% of the ordinary share capital in the company, provided other minimum criteria are also met.
-It can also apply to owners of unincorporated businesses.
+- Business Asset Disposal Relief (BADR) (formerly known as Entrepreneurs' Relief).
+This is targeted at directors and employees of companies who own at least 5% of the ordinary share capital in the company, provided other minimum criteria are also met, and the owners of unincorporated businesses.

-- Investors’ Relief.
-The main beneficiaries of this relief are investors in unquoted trading companies who have newlysubscribed shares but are not employees.
+- Investors' Relief.
+The main beneficiaries of this relief are external investors in unquoted trading companies who have newly-subscribed shares.

 CGT annual exemption